LordNoteworthy/windows-internals/books/Windows-Internals-6th-ed.md

     - Fixed (or hardwired) **system support processes**, such as the logon process and the Session Manager, that are not Windows services (That is, they are not started by the service control manager)
     - **Service processes** that host Windows services, such as the _Task Scheduler_ and _Print Spooler_ services.
 Services generally have the requirement that they run independently of user logons.
     - **User applications**, which can be one of the following types: Windows 32-bit or 64-bit, Windows 3 1 16-bit, MS-DOS 16-bit, or POSIX 32-bit or 64-bit.
 Note that 16-bit applications can be run only on 32-bit Windows.
-    - **Environment subsystem server processes**, which implement part of the support for the oOS environment, or personality, presented to the user and programmer.
+    - **Environment subsystem server processes**, which implement part of the support for the OS environment, or personality, presented to the user and programmer.
 Windows NT originally shipped with three environment subsystems: Windows, POSIX, and OS/2 However, the POSIX and OS/2 subsystems last shipped with Windows 2k.
 The Ultimate and Enterprise editions of Windows client as well as all of the server versions include support for an enhanced POSIX subsystem called __Subsystem for Unix-based Applications (SUA)__.
 - User applications don’t call the native Windows OS services directly; rather, they go through one or more **subsystem dynamic-link libraries (DLLs)**.
 - The role of the subsystem DLLs is to translate a documented function into the appropriate internal (and generally undocumented) native system service calls.
 This translation might or might not involve sending a message to the environment subsystem process that is serving the user application.
 - The kernel-mode components of Windows include the following: